What Brexit means for New Zealand exporters and what Customs is doing to prepare for Brexit.

 - state aid.

 View the UK government's technical notes and online tool which provide guidance and help businesses prepare for Brexit if there is no deal.
 The European Commission and EU Member States have also published Preparedness Notices which identify the consequences of a UK withdrawal without an agreement.
 The European Commission has also published a Customs guide for businesses, to help them prepare for Brexit.

 NZ businesses should review the guidance on importing to and exporting from the UK and the EU under a no deal scenario.
 Individuals should consider how a no deal scenario could affect them with their residency, education and employment.

-To help prepare for Brexit, New Zealand businesses should also:
+To help prepare for Brexit, NZ businesses should also:

 - ensure they check the tariff rate for their goods into the UK and EU eg. look at the UK’s online tariff finder